HIS 4610 Social Responsibility in Malaysia & Thailand

 James Hoopes is "Murata Professor of Ethics in Business" at Babson College.
 His latest book is Corporate Dreams: Big Business in American Democracy from the Great Depression to the Great Recession.
 The author of half a dozen other books on American history, Hoopes has received grants from the Guggenheim Foundation, the Alfred P. Sloan Foundation, the National Endowment for the Humanities, and other funding agencies.
 His paper, "Managing a Riot," won the Paul Hersey Award for the best paper on leadership at the 2000 meeting of the Academy of Management.
 He has taught in both Europe and Asia.

-Renée Graham, Assistant Director of the Short-Term Programs Team, also manages the programming for Electives Abroad & Away, the International Consulting Experience, and the Global Entrepreneurship Experience.
-She manages the 2018/19 undergraduate Electives Abroad & Away courses to the UAE, Thailand/Malaysia, Spain, and New York (USA), in addition to the graduate Electives Abroad courses in Hong Kong and Sweden; and the MSEL Global Entrepreneurship Experiences in Chile and China.
-In the Fall you will also see Ms. Graham court side as an assistant coach for the women’s volleyball team.
+Renée Graham, Assistant Director of the Short-Term Programs Team, manages the programming for Electives Abroad & Away, the International Consulting Experience, and the Global Entrepreneurship Experience.
+She manages the 2019/20 undergraduate Electives Abroad courses to the UAE, Thailand/Malaysia and England, as well as the graduate Electives Abroad courses in Hong Kong, Brazil and Sweden.
+Renée's MSEL Global Entrepreneurship Experience program responsibilities this year are in Chile and China.
+In the Fall you will also see Renee court side as an assistant coach for the Babson women’s volleyball team.

 Stephen Deets is an Associate Professor at Babson College, teaching courses on international politics, comparative politics, and ethnic conflict as well as classes focusing on specific regions/countries.
 Before coming to Babson, Stephen Deets taught at Bryn Mawr College, Oberlin College, and Miami University of Ohio.With a strong background in post-communist democratization, his re-search focuses on a variety of issues related to ethnic politics, particularly notions of justice and institutional forms involved in minority rights pro-tection and representation and how ethnic politics can impact public policy.
 He has published on East European elections, health care in Bosnia-Herzegovina, Hungarian minorities and social service provision in Lebanon.
 Currently he is working on a book project on non-territorial autonomy in Europe.